reactive-python/reactpy/README.md

 * [Python Documentation](https://idom.readthedocs.io/en/latest/)
 * [Javascript Documentation](https://github.com/rmorshea/idom/blob/master/src/js/README.md)

-iDOM is still young.
+IDOM is still young.
 If you have ideas or find a bug, be sure to post an [issue](https://github.com/rmorshea/idom/issues) or create a
 [pull request](https://github.com/rmorshea/idom/pulls).
 Thanks in advance!